Darshan-hegde04/Geo_drive-here_hackathon/README.md

 ## About

 ### What is Geo Drive?

 Geo Drive is a cutting-edge mobile application focused on providing sustainable, eco-friendly, and intelligent traffic solutions.
 By harnessing the power of advanced technologies such as HERE API and SDKs, Geo Drive empowers users with features like calculating the shortest optim route, measuring carbon footprint, and offering SOS features for emergencies.

 ### How Geo Drive Benefits Users?

 - ### User Benefits

     - **Sustainable Routing:**

-    - Geo Drive calculates and displays eco-friendly routes, encouraging sustainable travel behaviors.
+        - The GeoDrive platform utilizes real-time data to provide users with the most efficient routes possible, reducing travel time

     - **Carbon Footprint Assessment:**

         - Users can evaluate their carbon footprint based on transportation choices, promoting eco-conscious decisions.

     - **Emergency SOS:**

         - In emergencies, Geo Drive swiftly identifies optimal routes to the nearest medical facility while alerting predefined contacts.

     - **Real-time Traffic Insights:**

         - Stay informed with up-to-date traffic information for efficient navigation.

     - **In-depth Carbon Analytics:**

         - Access comprehensive visuals showcasing carbon footprint trends, fostering sustainable habits.

 ## Features